masternotions/masternotions.github.io/Pornevidence/DNSRecords.md

 ## Complete Reports for RioGayGuides and RioMaleEscorts

-These sites were kept anonymous throughout so the reports are less revealing, and they do tell us exactly when the sites were first registered and roughly how long they remained operational (2005--2008).
+These sites were kept anonymous throughout so the reports are less revealing, but they do tell us exactly when the sites were first registered and roughly how long they remained operational (2005--2008).
 Their ip addresses have considerable overlap with those used by Studmall and other sites Glenn owned, indicating a similar hosting pattern.

 _The most striking thing about these records are the home page screenshots, particularly the ones featuring David Miranda on page 29 of the RioGayGuides report.
-The Wayback Machine did not archive all the images so this add some further information._
+The Wayback Machine did not archive all the images so this adds some further information._

 {% include feature_row id="feature_row2" %}

+Note that our reproducations of [Rio Gay Guides](/RioG.html) and [Rio Male Escorts](/RioE.html) take all of their material from the Wayback Machine.
+However in a small number of cases embedded images are missing from the archive: we have substituted reasonably equivalent images (also from the archive of the the same sites).
+This is why the screenshot captured above by DomainTools has a different picture of David in the center from the one we have reconstructed.
+Those are the only changes we have made, and the Wayback Machine links to critical pages are provided in the sidebars.
+{: .notice--info}